mrpotatosanta/bo1-zombies-autosplitter/README.md

 - Der Riese 50 (58:41) - [itzxil](https://www.youtube.com/watch?v=GShKDZy67pc)

 > [!TIP]
-> To change the reference comparison:
+> **To change the comparison:** Right-click > Compare Against
 >
-> - Right-click > Compare Against
->
-> To add a new reference set:
->
-> - Right-click > Edit Splits... > Add Comparison
+> **To add a new reference:** Right-click > Edit Splits... > Add Comparison > Input times under Game Time > Save Splits
-> - Enter split times in the new column under the **Game Time** tab
-> - You can paste times on this page if it's the correct duration format
-> - Right-click > Save Splits

-> [!NOTE]
-> **The included round 50 speedruns have splits for every round.**
->
-> To display all round splits on `bo1 layout - main split deltas.lsl`:
->
-> - Right-click > Edit Layout... > Double-click Subsplits
-> - Change the setting from the default "Always Hide Subsplits" to "Always Show Subsplits"
+*Note: For comparison purposes, these use the unadjusted on‑screen times rather than ZWR‑adjusted times.
+Most automatic timers (including this one) start slightly before the official ZWR start point, so adjusted leaderboard times may differ by a few seconds.*

 ---